 Methods of teaching science.
 Inquiry processes in science, foster understanding of fundamental concepts in physical, life, earth and space science, and science process.
 Teaching to diverse populations and accommodating all students.
 Integration of subject areas and technology to enhance the learning.
-Prerequisite: UAS Bachelor of Arts Elementary Education major or permission from Bachelor of Arts Elementary Education Program Director.
-Contact the School of Education 907-796-6424.
+Prerequisite: UAS Bachelor of Arts Elementary Education major or permission from Bachelor of Arts Elementary Education 907-796-6424.